History of the Seattle Mariners: 2001: 116–46

-The Mariners also hosted the All-Star Game in July of that year, and had a league-leading and team record eight All-Stars: RF Ichiro Suzuki, DH Edgar Martínez, CF Mike Cameron, 2B Bret Boone, 1B John Olerud, and pitchers Freddy Garcia, Kazuhiro Sasaki, and Jeff Nelson.
+The Mariners also hosted the All-Star Game in July of that year, and had a league-leading and team record eight All-Stars: right fielder Ichiro Suzuki, designated hitter Edgar Martínez, center fielder Mike Cameron, second baseman Bret Boone, first baseman John Olerud, and pitchers Freddy Garcia, Kazuhiro Sasaki, and Jeff Nelson.

 The Mariners pulled off a come-from-behind 3–2 series win over the Cleveland Indians in the Division Series to advance to the American League Championship Series to have a rematch with the New York Yankees, but succumbed to the Yankees for the second year in a row in the ALCS, 4 games to 1.
 The team went 116–46 in the regular season, but just 4–6 in the postseason.

 2002: Last year of Lou

 The Mariners started the 2002 season hot (they were on pace to win 100+ games again well into the summer), but they missed out on the playoffs.
 This was widely attributed to their failure to find a substantial contributor at the trade deadline and hot streaks by the Anaheim Angels and Oakland Athletics in the later months of the season.
-Ultimately, the Angels won the World Series as the Mariners won 93 games, which was still the second best total in their history.
+Ultimately, the Angels won the 2002 World Series as the Mariners won 93 games, which was still the second best total in their history.
 At the end of the season, manager Lou Piniella left the Mariners to manage his hometown Tampa Bay Devil Rays, reportedly due to his anger with management; Piniella believed that management was more concerned with the bottom line than acquiring quality players.

 2003–present

 2003: New manager Melvin continues the momentum

 The Mariners signed Bob Melvin to be their new manager.
 The local press speculated that a first year manager (especially someone more even-tempered than the fiery Piniella) would be easier for the front office and ownership to control.

 The Mariners again got off to an excellent start in the 2003 season.
 They contended all season long and reached the same record as in 2002, but were again beaten to the playoffs by their division rival Oakland Athletics, highlighted by a six-game losing streak in late August that saw their lead evaporate, which they did not recover.
 Their failure to make the playoffs was again blamed on management's inability to bring in a bat at the trading deadline and the aging roster's decline.
 Notably, the debate was started by pitcher Jeff Nelson, who was himself traded after criticizing the front office's deadline inactivity.
-General manager Pat Gillick became a consultant midway through the offseason to make room for new GM Bill Bavasi.
+General manager Pat Gillick became a consultant midway through the offseason to make room for new general manager Bill Bavasi.